 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL9 does not feature such a mic input.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the E-PL9 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-PL9 better than the Sony RX10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.